Menopause Wellness Toolkit

 We wish to acknowledge other world views around this topic.
-If you would like to contribute to this please contact PeopleandCulture@op.ac.nz
+If you would like to contribute to this page or have a question please contact PeopleandCulture@op.ac.nz

 Having regular periods

 The beginning of the transition and onset of symptoms

 A single day after 12 consecutive months without a period

 First menstrual cycle -- first signs of menopause

 Perimenopause means “around menopause” and refers to the time during which a woman’s body makes the journey to menopause.
 Also called the menopausal transition, it is the years leading up to menopause and the time for the onset of symptoms.
 Perimenopause can start at different ages.
 This period can be more chaotic than menopause itself and can last for years.